corda/corda/docs/source/serialization-default-evolution.rst

    .. sourcecode:: kotlin

         // Initial instance of the class
-        data class Example4 (val a: Int, val b: String, val c: Int) // (A)
+        data class Example4 (val a: Int, val b: String, val c: Int) // (Version A)

-        // Class post removal of property a data class Example4 (val b: String, c: Int) // (B)
+        // Class post removal of property 'a' data class Example4 (val b: String, c: Int) // (Version B)

 Reordering Constructor Parameter Order
 --------------------------------------

 Properties (in Kotlin this corresponds to constructor parameters) may be reordered freely.
-The evolution serializer will create a mapping between how a class was serialized and its current constructor order.
+The evolution serializer will create a mapping between how a class was serialized and its current constructor parameter order.
 This is important to our AMQP framework as it constructs objects using their primary (or annotated) constructor.
 The ordering of whose parameters will have determined the way an object's properties were serialised into the byte stream.